prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 *Go to your Downloads folder and locate the folder with the gallery plugin.
 Right-click on the folder and select Compress.
 Now you have a newly created .zip file which can be installed as described here.*
 4. Click `Install Now` button.
 5. Click `Activate Plugin` button for activating the gallery plugin.
-6. If the installation does not succeed, please contact us at [info@web-dorado.com](mailto:info@web-dorado.com).
+6. If the installation does not succeed, please [click here to contact us](https://web-dorado.com/support/contact-us.html).

 == Screenshots ==
 1. Photo Gallery - Popup View